 The peer mentorship program matches senior student mentors with mentees from any program and in any year or semester.
-Matches become part of a structured relationship based on their program of study, common interests or a combination.
+Matches become part of a structured relationship and are based on a common program of study.

-Gain confidence and insight to help you navigate campus life at SAIT throughout your first year.
+Gain confidence and insight to help you navigate campus life at SAIT throughout your SAIT journey.

 Sign up for a peer mentor to: